-Senate Bill 842 (S-3)
+Senate Bill 842

-The bill would prohibit a person from doing any of the following:
+The bill prohibits a person from doing any of the following:

-- -- Possessing or using a signal preemption device, unless the person was the operator, passenger, or owner of an authorized emergency vehicle in the course of his or her emergency duties. - -- Selling a signal preemption device, except to a person described above. - -- Purchasing a signal preemption device for a use other than emergency duties.
+- -- Possessing or using a portable signal preemption device, except as described below. - -- Selling a signal preemption device, except as described below. - -- Purchasing a signal preemption device for a use other than emergency duties.